-How cashback credit cards work
+How does cashback work

-Cashback cards come in a number of different forms.
+Cashback cards come in various forms:

-- Some will simply pay a flat rate of cashback, no matter how much you spend or where you spend it.
+- some will simply pay a flat rate of cashback, no matter how much you spend or where you spend it

 When cashback cards are a good idea

-If you do not always pay off your credit card bill in full, then cashback credit cards are not a good choice.
+If you don’t always pay off your credit card bill in full, then cashback credit cards are not such a good choice.

-Don’t get bamboozled
+Don’t get taken advantage of

-Card providers may attempt to convince you to take out a cashback credit card by coming up with all sorts of scenarios where you will earn a small fortune in cashback.
+Card providers might attempt to convince you to take out a cashback credit card by coming up with all sorts of scenarios where you’ll earn a small fortune in cashback.

 Your spending habits